The dual complex of a $G$-variety: Applications

+\begin{example}[Rational Hypersurfaces] For every even $n \geq 2$, the dual complex can be used to identify nonlinearizable actions on rational cubic hypersurfaces of dimension $n$.
+For instance, let $X$ be the Fermat cubic hypersurface

+This hypersurface contains a pair of complementary linear subspaces of dimension $n/2$, so it is rational \cite[Corollary 1.5.11]{Huybrechts}.
+However, there are many actions of the group $G \coloneqq (\Z/3)^{\oplus n}$ on this hypersurface, such as the action by $3$rd roots of unity on the first $n$ coordinates.
+By \Cref{hypersurfaces}, this action is not linearizable.
+It is not even linearizable in dimension $2$, since the dual complex is homeomorphic to $S^1 \vee S^1$.
+In combination with \Cref{specialcases}, this gives an example of a single surface with two actions by rank $2$ abelian groups such that each has a fixed point, but one is linearizable and one is not. \end{example}

-\begin{remark} There is an alternate approach to the second part of the proof of \Cref{hypersurfaces} suggested by Yuri Tschinkel, using the formalism of \textit{incompressible symbols} in equivariant Burnside groups.
+\begin{remark} An alternate approach to part of the proof of \Cref{hypersurfaces} was later suggested by Yuri Tschinkel, using the formalism of \textit{incompressible symbols} in equivariant Burnside groups.
 We sketch the argument below in the case of $G \coloneqq (\Z/d)^{\oplus n}$ acting on the first $n$ coordinates of a hypersurface $X$ of dimension $n$ and degree $d$.

 The invariant in the equivariant Burnside group for this action contains a divisor symbol of the form $(H,G/H \actsfromleft k(Y), \beta)$.
 Here $Y \coloneqq \{x_0 = 0\} \cap X$ is a smooth hypersurface of degree $d$ in $\mathbb{P}^n$ with stabilizer $H \coloneqq \Z/d$, the action $G/H = (\Z/d)^{\oplus (n-1)} \actsfromleft k(Y)$ is the residual action of $G/H$ on the function field of $Y$, and $\beta$ is a character of $\Z/d$ in the normal space to $Y$.